Itzharshit/YukkiMusic-Old/README.md

-This is a Old Yukki Music source code, newest version is placed here: https://github.com/NotReallyShikhar/YukkiMusicBot
+This is a Ehsaas source code

-Full Credit is gived to [@TeamYukki](https://t.me/OfficialYukki)

 Don't ask about is clone / kang or not, Use your mind to know about it !